buehler/mcs-event-driven-systems/doc/adr/0006-seperating-out-services-from-robots.md

 ## Decision

-Peniding technical feasiblity all of these services are to separated out, into seperate microservices so that these services are decoupled and processes may happen in parallel.
+Pending technical feasibility all of these services are to separated out, into separate microservices so that these services are decoupled and processes may happen in parallel.

 ## Consequences

-Technical feasiblilty will need to be checked.
+Technical feasibility will need to be checked.
 Especially the independence of the API.
-Questions that need to be revisited before fully implementing seperate service: Can the robot and theconveyer be called at the same time or does the robots current task need to be complete before calling to theconveyer belt.
+Questions that need to be revisited before fully implementing separate service: Can the robot and the conveyor be called at the same time or does the robots current task need to be complete before calling to the conveyor belt.
-On an architectual level the consequence for this is more services that allow for seperation of concern.
-This is also important as especially during error scenarios having the conveyer belt seperate may allow the system to clear the workspace/conveyer so that other processes can continue to complete different task without the whole system coming to a standstil.
+On an architectural level the consequence for this is more services that allow for separation of concern.
+This is also important as especially during error scenarios having the conveyor belt separate may allow the system to clear the workspace/conveyor so that other processes can continue to complete different task without the whole system coming to a standstill.